Tandysony/blog/_posts/2018-03-20-file-path-unicode-problem.md

 ---
 layout: post
-title: Unicode Problem in a File Path or a File Name
+title: Unicode Problem in a File Path or File Name
 tags: [Python Unicode]
 ---

-In the last blog, I have talked about the Unicode problem with MySQL database, and how to change the settings to make it support Unicode characters.
+In the last blog, I have talked about the Unicode problem with MySQL database charset, and how to change the settings to make it support Unicode characters.
 In this blog, I am going to talk about the Unicode problem in a file path or file name, if we are read/write data with Python 2.
 This problem is not applicable for Python 3.

 Python 2 does not support Unicode encoding by default (Chinese characters, for example), You need to explicitly declare.
 There are two types encoding for string representation: `str` (default) and `Unicode`, while `Unicode` type is the only one in Python 3.
 The commonly used Unicode charsets are `utf-8`, `gb2312`, `gbk` etc. Existing encode/decoding conversation functions are：`decode(char_set)` and `Unicodeencode(char_set)`.